CharlieHR/national-holidays-config/README.md

 Regions can be given any meaningful name in ASCII, for example `united_kingdom01`.

-Languages are given as ISO 639-1 codes, eg. `en-gb`.
+Languages are given as ISO 639-1 codes, eg. `en`.

 ## Tests